nautical/Subhunter/README.md

 - Support for both single domain and bulk scanning
 - JSON output support for easy integration with other tools
 - Flexible domain input handling (accepts URLs with protocols, paths, and query parameters)
+- Proper error handling for non-existent or unresolvable domains

 ## Installation: